 Figure 5 Length frequency of SBT measured by Australian observers on Japanese longliners fishing in the Tasmania region, 1988 to 1997.
 The data include small SBT tagged and released by observers.

 3 Fleet size and distribution

-In 2013-14, a total of 25 commercial fishing vessels landed SBT in Australian waters.
+In 2014-15, a total of 27 commercial fishing vessels landed SBT (or transferred to farm cages) in Australian waters.

 South Australia (SA)